camunda-community-hub/community/README.md

 We’ve put together some commonly asked questions and answers about the Camunda Community Hub, our approach to open source contributions and maintainership, and how we hope to empower our open source community in the future.

 ## How to contribute

-1. To join the community, [open an issue](https://github.com/camunda-community-hub/community/issues) in this repository and ask to be invited to join the Camunda Community Hub if you are not already a member.

-2. Sign our [CLA](https://cla-assistant.io/camunda-community-hub/community) and agree to our [Code of Conduct](https://camunda.com/events/code-conduct/).
-Then, review our [Contributor Guide](/CONTRIBUTING.MD).

-3. Now either:
  * **Start a new community extension** by [opening an issue](https://github.com/Camunda-Community-Hub/community/issues/new/choose) using the `New Community Extension Proposal` template.
 Follow our complete documentation on [creating a new extension here.](maintainers-reviewers/creating-new-extensions.md)
 * **Transfer your existing repository** into the Camunda Community Hub (do not fork it into the Hub) following [these instructions.](maintainers-reviewers/transferring-extensions.md)
-    * **Browse our existing projects** and [contribute](/CONTRIBUTING.MD) -- code and non-code contributions welcome!
+* **Browse our existing projects and [contribute]**(/docs/CONTRIBUTING.MD) -- code and non-code contributions welcome!

+All contributors also must sign our [CLA](https://cla-assistant.io/camunda-community-hub/community) and agree to our [Code of Conduct](https://camunda.com/events/code-conduct/).
+Then, review our [Contributor Guide](/docs/CONTRIBUTING.MD).

 ### Contributor resources & documentation
 * [Contributor guide](/CONTRIBUTING.MD)